hyphanet/plugin-WebOfTrust/STYLE.md

   Eclipse project configuration files are shipped in the repository.
   See [the README](/README.md) for how to use them.

+- The single most code quality improving features of Eclipse are the `Open Call Hierarchy (Ctrl + Alt + H)` and `References / Workspace (Shift + Ctrl + G)` features in the context menu.
+  To use them, select the name of a function / class / variable / etc., right click and chose them from the menu.

+  These features allow you to see where functions etc. are used/referenced in the codebase.

+  When refactoring, use them to make sure all relevant places are modified.
+  E.g. when you change the behavior of a function, review all its callers for whether they can cope with the new behavior, and all documentation which references it for whether it still is accurate.

+  This is a lot more powerful than merely doing a text search, because e.g. it can also deal with things which have very short names such as `get()` for which a text search would yield a very large amount of false search results.

 ## Layout

 - Line length limit is 100 characters.